Wednesday, 7 December 2016

 Boot buttons

-Nowadays, most footwear is designed to fasten with Velcros, zippers and snaps, some have shoelaces, and some even have parts made of elastic to minimize the fuss with fastening and unfastening.
+Nowadays, most footwear is designed to fasten with Velcros, zippers and snaps, some have shoelaces, and some even have parts made of elastic to minimise the fuss with fastening and unfastening.
 But in the olden days, especially women's boots had a row tiny buttons on metal loop shanks.
 They were popular until 1940s, when other closure systems became more widespread.

 The boot buttons above are quite a luxury compared to most of the kind, made of glass and painted in beautiful colours, like mint green or pale pink.
-Most boot buttons, however, were made of enameled metal, and the colours were far less exciting.
+Most boot buttons, however, were made of enamelled metal, and the colours were far less exciting.

 Tuesday, 11 October 2016